We only consider applications to build or maintain shared user pathways from local councils.

 However, sometimes land is used for transport operations.
 We lease land and infrastructure to Public Transport Victoria (PTV) who sub-lease it to private transport operators (franchisees) e.g. Metro Trains

 Because of this relationship - we often have to consult the transport operators about shared user pathways.

 Shared user pathway applications are assessed against our policy principles and guidelines.

 In summary, the policy principles are:

-- Shared user paths must be located a safe distance from operational rail corridors and in a location that does not interfere with public areas required for access to key infrastructure necessary for the safe operation of public transport.
+- Shared user pathways must be in a location that does not interfere with access to key infrastructure necessary for the safe operation of public transport.

 - The design must meet VicTrack and the franchisee’s standards to ensure public safety.

 - The design may be required to go through a risk assessment with representatives from VicTrack and the franchisee’s (note: this may incur a cost).

 - Design must be approved by VicTrack and the franchisees before works commence.

 - Shared user pathways must not fall into disrepair or become a public safety issue.
 If a shared user pathway becomes an imminent risk or Council is negligent in maintenance of the pathway, the pathway will be removed at the expense of the Council.